omiaow/jsonbases/README.md

 const updated = users.update(newItem); // returns boolean
 ```

 - **remove(item)** Removes an item from the database based on the provided criteria.
-Input should contain only unique value.
+Input should contain only unique values.

 ```javascript
 // Remove an item by unique values